Tha Dogg Pound: Reunion (2005–2023)

 Recently, tha Dogg Pound has been involved in various side projects; Kurupt announced the formation of supergroup 1st Generation, made up of himself, King Tee, Sir Jinx, Gangsta of tha Comradz and MC Eiht and producer Tha Chill of Compton's Most Wanted.
 Both Kurupt and Daz have formed a supergroup called the N'Matez consisting of themselves, the Lady of Rage, and RBX.
 In December 2011, Tha Dogg Pound put out the single "Forever in a Day," featuring Snoop Dogg, although they have not announced whether it is attached to a specific project.
 A few days later, the duo announced that their next group album will be entitled Alumni and is set to be executive produced by Snoop Dogg and Dr. Dre, who will be co-producing and/or mixing several of the beats.
 The album will mark the first time a member of Tha Dogg Pound has collaborated with Dr. Dre since Kurupt's appearances on the producer's album 2001, and the first time Dre has collaborated with Tha Dogg Pound as a duo since he mixed their debut album, Dogg Food.
 On December 2, 2012, Tha Dogg Pound released a collaboration mixtape with Snoop Dogg titled That's My Work Vol. 1.

-In 2021, Tha Dogg Pound is prepping to released their "Dogg Food II" album with the lead single "Let's Roll" debuted in late 2020.
+In 2021, Tha Dogg Pound were prepping to release their Dogg Food II album with the lead single "Let's Roll" debuted in late 2020.
 Their follow-up single "Nice & Slow" was released in July 2021 and featured Snoop Dogg.
+In 2023, Daz Dillinger shared on social media that the album would be released soon on Dogg Pound Records.
+As of April 2024, the album is yet to be released.

+Back on Death Row (2024–)

+In April 2024, a new song, titled "Smoke Up", was released featuring Snoop Dogg.
+The end of the song's music video promoted a new album, titled W.A.W.G.
+(We All We Got), that would be released on Death Row Records in June 2024.
+On May 31, 2024, the album was released ahead of schedule on all major streaming platforms.

 D.P.G.C.

-An extended family, referred to as DPGC (short for Dogg Pound Gangsta Clicc), is made up of Tha Dogg Pound, Snoop Dogg, and various affiliated artists and groups from both the Death Row Records, G-Funk Records, DPG Recordz, Antra Music Group and Dogg House Records eras, including Nate Dogg, Warren G, Lil' ½ Dead, Tha Eastsidaz, LBC Crew, Bad Azz, Tray Deee, Soopafly, RBX, Lady of Rage, Al B. Sure!, Goldie Loc, E-White, Twinz, Butch Cassidy and Roscoe.
-The group made its debut with the LP, DPGC: The Remix released in 2002.
+An extended family referred to as DPGC (short for Dogg Pound Gangsta Clicc), is composed of Tha Dogg Pound, Snoop Dogg, and various affiliated acts from Death Row Records, G-Funk Records, DPG Recordz, Antra Music Group and Dogg House Records eras, including Nate Dogg, Warren G, Tha Eastsidaz, LBC Crew, Bad Azz, Tray Deee, Soopafly, RBX, Lady of Rage, Goldie Loc, Twinz, Roscoe, and more.
+The group released their first album, DPGC: The Remix, in 2002.